 Prevent Your School’s Emails From Being Flagged as Spam

 If you surf higher education marketing blogs often, you’ve probably noticed there are numerous posts focused on keeping your college or university’s emails out of the Spam folder.
-Many bloggers claim to have the “be-all end-all” method to shooting your emails spamstraight to a potential students/alumni’s inbox, thus increasing your overall email open rate.
+Many bloggers claim to have the “be-all end-all” method to shooting your emails straight to a potential students/alumni’s inbox, thus increasing your overall email open rate.
 Not to be harsh, but some of these tactics can be hit or miss.
 However, we’d like to share a little known proven tip you’ve probably never heard of for keeping your emails far away from the Spam folder.

 What is this magical tip?